Diana2x/google_homepage/README.md

-This is the FFirst Project from TOP.
+This is the First Project from TOP.
 Google Page replica.

 There is a number of issues to bbe fixed.